mdjahidhasan009/JavaScript-Note/variable/readme.md

 ### Memory Allocation
 Primitive types are stored in the stack, whereas objects are stored in the heap.

+### Storage
+Primitive values are stored in stack memory, while objects are stored in heap memory.

 # Scalar Data Types or Scalar Value
 Scalar data types are data types that represent a single value.
 In JavaScript, the scalar data types are:
 * string